atari-1337/discord.lua/README.md

 ## Note:

-For arguments that require a string Id, do not input a number or `tostring(number)`.
+For arguments that require a snowflake, do not input a number or `tostring(number)`, instead input a number inside a string ("123456789").
 The precision is lost when converted to a number and returns a number with scientific notation (e.g. 1e+9).
 This will break the system.
 Another option would be separating the number into 2 (e.g. 456789123456789 split into 4567891, 23456789), in this case, both numbers can be kept and math operations can be done.
 When necessary, convert them into strings and use the concatenation operator.

 ## Documentation: